The 10 Best e-learning platforms 2026. Comparison and Recommendations

 Chamilo

-Like Moodle, Chamilo is an open-source LMS with a strong presence in the corporate world.
-It currently has over 21 million users worldwide.
+Like Moodle, Chamilo is an open-source LMS with a strong presence in the corporate sector.
+It is a mature platform, with an active international community and millions of users worldwide, especially in Europe and Latin America.

 Price: